brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

     return model, dataset
 ```

-Let's continue with our GPT-lite model use case.
+Let's continue with our GPT-lite use case.
 The bulk of the code is pretty simple.
 In practice, all boilerplate code that PyTorch requires for optimizers, learning rates, parallelism, data loaders etc, are all managed by DeepSpeed and are defined by its config file.
 So the initialization is pretty straighforward:

 ```python
 def main_deepspeed():